joiellantero/joiellantero/README.md

 I'm Joie and I’m a computer engineering student at the University of the Philippines Diliman.
 I've been a layout artist for seven years now and I'm also a self-taught full-stack web developer and UI/UX Designer.

-My dream is to create software that serves the community.
-Through software, I am able to help create better experiences.
-I like creating websites which empower individuals, organizations, and companies to reach their goals.

 ### 🔗 Let's connect!

 [<img align="left" alt="joiellantero.codes" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]